 Not the first country you’d think of visiting for your yearly skiing holiday, but Sweden has some gems which you need to discover, and Åre is the pick of the bunch for a fun family getaway.

-You’re forgiven if you’ve never heard of it, there used to be no direct flights there from the UK…until now!
+You’re forgiven if you’ve never heard of it, there used to be no direct flights there from the UK until very recently.
 Easyjet have come to the rescue with flights from London Gatwick to Åre-Ostersund airport twice a week (Thursdays and Sundays).
 This new route has some very tasty prices if you’re booking in advance!

 Åre is Sweden’s largest ski resort, so there’s plenty on offer if you want to take a break from the 103 slopes at your disposal.
 If you want to make the most of your lift pass, you can sit down and let gravity do the hard work on a sledge, if you wish to explore the area away from the ski area, guided snowshoe walks with experts are available.
 There’s even an indoor waterpark so you can have a splash around with your family!

 Part of the Vallnord ski area, Arinsal may not be the largest ski resort, but it certainly has its fair share of slopes, bars, restaurants and hotels.
 It’s a popular resort which could be attributed to the excellent deals available directly through their website, and other ski travel agents.
-These offers include percentage off lift passes when purchasing equipment hire, and also tailor made ski package holidays ready for the 2019 season.
+These offers include percentage off equipment hire and also tailor made ski package holidays ready for the 2020 season.

-Children under six receive free lift passes, and will be able to enter the fun Snow Garden where instructors will help them to learn the basics of skiing, all in a fun, purpose-built environment.
+You can book youngest family members into their baby club while you're on the slopes, and children aged 4-8 can access the Snow Garden where instructors will help them to learn the basics of skiing, all in a fun, purpose-built environment.
 And when the learning is over, it’s time to build a snowman and meet the local mascot, Pocoyó!

 Boasting 32km of pistes, the Rauriser Hochalmbahnen ski area provides ample space for enjoyable, uncrowded skiing for beginners and families.
 10 lifts serve the area, making it easy to traverse across each run, whether you’re skiing every inch of the 15km of beginners’ slopes, 12km of intermediate, or pushing yourself on the 5km of difficult runs.